SKazNT/snev-jaxb/README.md

-# ocpp-jaxb
+# snev-jaxb
-Java data model mappings for the following [OCPP](https://www.openchargealliance.org/protocols/) versions:
+This code is based on ocpp-jaxb, Java data model mappings for the following [OCPP](https://www.openchargealliance.org/protocols/) versions:
 * OCPP 1.2 (targets JSON and SOAP)
 * OCPP 1.5 (targets JSON and SOAP)
 * OCPP 1.6 (targets JSON and SOAP)